Rows: 8035 Columns: 67

 Create a boxplot (with the geom_boxplot()

-using the nitrate
+function) using the ces_sub

-data, where quarter
+data, where CaliforniaCounty

-plotted on the x axis and pop_on_sampled_PWS
+is plotted on the x axis and DrinkingWater

-is plotted on
+is plotted on the y axis.

-nitrate %>%
+ces_sub %>%

-ggplot(aes(x = quarter, y = pop_on_sampled_PWS)) +
+ggplot(aes(x = CaliforniaCounty, y = DrinkingWater)) +

 geom_boxplot()